 Expansion Plans

-Following the recent approval of the emergency power generation development program, demand for natural gas is to expand even more rapidly than was anticipated at the time of the planning of BBPL.
-If all the Emergency Plant capacity was built by 2005, demand for natural gas from the power sector alone may exceed 75 MMcmd which is the level of demand forecast by Petrobrás for the market as a whole in 2005.
-Furthermore, as has been highlighted before, Enron’s natural gas LDCs are predicting much stronger growth from the residential, commercial and industrial sectors than Petrobrás.
-With the added stimulus of proposed new measures to open up the wholesale gas market, especially in terms of access to natural gas pipelines, Enron strongly believes that there could be demand for gas over and above Petrobrás’ forecasts, even allowing for the possibility that several generation facilities with Emergency Plant status will be delayed or even cancelled.
+Following the recent announcement of Brazil’s Emergency Thermal Generation Program , demand for natural gas is expected to expand even more rapidly than was anticipated at the time of the initial planning of BBPL.
+If all the approved Emergency Plant capacity is built as proposed, demand for natural gas from the power sector alone may exceed 75 MMcmd, which is the high end of range of the level of demand forecast by Petrobrás for the market as a whole in 2005.
+Enron’s natural gas LDCs are predicting much stronger growth from the residential, commercial and industrial sectors than Petrobrás.

-There are three known sources of supply for the largest potential gas markets in the Southeast and South of Brazil:
+To meet this demand, there are three principal sources of supply:

-Bolivian and Northwestern Argentina gas via BBPL;
+Bolivian and Northwestern Argentine gas through BBPL;

-Neuquén and Austral gas via TGN and/or TGS up to Porto Alegre; and
+Neuquén and Austral gas through TGN and/or TGS up to Porto Alegre; and

-Domestic gas from the Campus and Santos basins in particular.
+Domestic gas from the Campos and Santos Basins.

-Of these three, domestic gas would almost certainly have the lowest delivered cost per MMBtu However, the majority of the hydrocarbons discovered to date in the Campos and Santos Basins have been liquids and associated gas.
-While it is highly likely that further natural gas reserves will be discovered, timing and their sufficiency to meet the potentially enormous incremental demand in the South and Southeast will mean that these potential discoveries are unlikely to be relied upon to supply alone Brazil’s future requirements.
+Of these three sources, domestic gas would almost certainly have the lowest delivered cost per MMBtu.
+The majority of the hydrocarbons discovered to date in the Campos and Santos Basins, however, have been liquids and associated gas.
+While it is likely that further natural gas reserves will be discovered, the lead-times involved and their sufficiency to meet the potentially enormous incremental demand in the South and Southeast will make these potential discoveries unlikely to be relied upon in supplying Brazil’s future requirements.

-Neuquén and Austral gas could also be supplied to Brazil although the distances are such that it would be difficult for these supplies to compete with domestic or Bolivian gas.
+Although Neuquén and Austral gas could be supplied to Brazil, the distances are such that it would be difficult for these supplies to compete with domestic or Bolivian gas.
 In addition, there would be significant regulatory and environmental challenges to be overcome.

 Bolivian and Northwestern Argentina gas, on the other hand, has some distinct advantages.
 First, major new discoveries in Bolivia have added substantially to the region’s reserve base.
-Second, these reserves can be transported to São Paulo [at a cost of approximately US$1/MMBtu] through the looping of BBPL, thereby enabling this gas to be competitive against domestic gas.
+Second, these reserves can be transported to São Paulo through the looping of BBPL, thereby enabling this gas to be competitive against domestic gas.

-It is therefore Enron’s firm opinion that:BBPL will reach its maximum planned capacity of [30 MMcmd before 2007 and probably in 2004];
+For these reasons, Enron believes that looping BBPL provides the most economically attractive alternative to meet the anticipated Brazilian gas demand.
+BBPL is expected to reach its maximum planned capacity of 30 MMcmd in 2004

-Sufficient demand will materialize to justify expanding BBPL eventually by as much as one additional 30 MMcmd;

-This expansion is economically attractive and will enable Bolivian and Northwestern Argentina gas to compete with domestic gas supplies; and

-There should be minimal environmental and other obstacles to the expansion.

-Enron has carried out preliminary studies into the expansion of BBPL, known herein as Phase II.
-While more detailed information is provided in Financial Information at the end of this section, we summarize below the key characteristics of the projects.
+Looping BBPL will enable Bolivian and Northwestern Argentine gas to compete with domestic gas supplies for these new markets.
+BBPL already owns major rights-of-way, has obtained critical clearances for border crossings and has contractual structures that can be modified quickly and efficiently to meet anticipated timetables for the construction of new capacity.
+Since looping only expands present capacity, the environmental and other obstacles to this approach would be minimal compared with a greenfield construction project.

+Enron’s proposed schedule and capital plan for the BBPL Loop are outlined below:

-[ENRON: PLEASE PROVIDE TECHNICAL DESCRIPTION OF THE LOOPING AND ADDITIONAL COMPRESSION REQUIRED TO COMPLETE PHASE II].
+[ENRON: PLEASE PROVIDE TECHNICAL DESCRIPTION OF THE LOOPING AND ADDITIONAL COMPRESSION REQUIRED TO COMPLETE PHASE II … ENRON’S RESPONSE IS THERE ARE NO STUDIES AVAILABLE].

-Volumes are projected to increase by 4 MMcmd per year between 2004 and 2009 as shown below.
-We also provide Enron’s estimate of the capital expenditures required.
+Volumes are projected to increase by 4 MMcmd per year between 2004 and 2009 as a result of the capital expenditures projected below.